“50 is the new 30”.

 How do you get to Carnegie Hall?
 Practice, man, practice.

-As a job seeker over 50, was the last time you engaged in a significant round of interviews?
+As a job seeker over 50, when was the last time you engaged in a significant round of interviews?
 Are your skills rusty?
 If so, do a few “dry runs” and interview for jobs that you’re not necessarily interested in.
 If those are hard to come by, then set up some informational interviews which will enable you to hone your listening and questioning skills with no risk of “blowing it”.

 And let’s not forget how beneficial an informational interview can be in the long run.
 It allows you to pick the brain of someone in a relaxed, conversational manner, something that provides you with potentially useful information and the possibility of adding a valuable contact to your network.